Akhamdyy/OS-Process-Schedular/README.md

 3. runtime Options
 Follow the on-screen prompts:

-Choose Algorithm: Select 3 for Round Robin (required for Phase 2 MMU support).
+Choose Algorithm: Select 3 for Round Robin.

 Enter Quantum: Recommended 2 or 3 for heavy load testing.